premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-10. Consider the Employee table has 10 Records and it has a non - NULL SALARY column which is also UNIQUE.
-Predict the output for the same.
+10. Consider an Employee table that has 10 Records and it has a non - NULL SALARY column which is also UNIQUE.
+Based on these, predict the output for the given SQL statement.

-For the SQL statement

 ```sql
 SELECT COUNT(*) FROM Employee WHERE SALARY > ANY (SELECT SALARY FROM EMPLOYEE);